linkarys/QuickDocsLauncher/README.md

 	},

 	/**
-	 * Use for quick panel search
+	 * Define the search pattern for quick panel search
 	 *
-	 * You should defined the source pattern following the following format:
+	 * The format of the source pattern can be defined as:
 	 *  "prefix": {
 	 *  	"pattern": "http://xxxxx/${keyname:defaultValue}/xxxx?q="
 	 *  }
 	 *
-	 *  The when you type in the input panel (ctrl + shift + ; by default) with
+	 *  Then when you type in the input panel (ctrl + shift + ; by default) with
 	 *  	prefix keyname:val querystring
 	 *  It will launch a search at http://xxxxx/var/xxxx?q=querystring
 	 *  ---------------------------------------------------------------------------
 	 */

 	"search_patterns": {
 		"g": {
 			"pattern": "https://www.google.com/search?hl=${l:en}&q="